 If you've ever spent some time in a grocery store checkout line, you're probably familiar with romance novels, their covers emblazoned with muscle-bound hunks clinging to women nearly busting out of their bodices.
 What you may not realize is that erotic literature is a separate genre from romance, one where things get a lot more hot and heavy - not to mention explicit.

 Whereas romance is more like a fairy tale love story that may include some racy scenes, erotica is all about the sex.
 It's not quite as graphic as pornography; sometimes, it's not that graphic at all, but it does focus on the characters' sexual lives.
 Most see it as an art form that exists somewhere in-between romance and pornography.
 Most importantly, however, erotica is fun to read.
-Here are five reasons to read erotic literature, as well as a few hot-off-the-press erotica books that are sure to please - and inspire.
+Here are five reasons to read erotic literature - as if you needed more than one!

 You Get to Learn About RelationshipsIf there is one moment in which a relationship is at its most exposed, it’s during a sex scene.
 This is when a relationship’s dynamics, expectations, assumptions and fantasies come out to play.
 Writing about the climax, plateau and aftermath of sexual scenes is like looking at people’s lives through a magnifying glass and seeing just what makes them tick.
 From seeing what your own ideal relationship dynamic looks like to reading about other couplings, getting an inside look at other relationships can be very enlightening.